 This year I decided to start a little early and pace myself so I wouldn't get worn out.
 I say that every year and by December 26th, I'm done in.

-Here's the first candy I made for this year - Salted Peanut Clusters - a wonderful candy recipe that's been around forever, but is still so good.
-Years ago, Joyce B. brought this creamy-crunchy candy to a Healey event and Bret, along with everyone else, loved them.
+Here's the first candy for this year - Salted Peanut Clusters - a wonderful candy recipe that's been around forever, but is still so good.
+Years ago, Joyce B. brought these creamy-crunchy peanut butter clusters candy to a Healey event and Bret, along with everyone else, loved them.
 This amazing recipe is so simple and so delicious!

 Salted Peanut Clusters

-****Excellent candy!
 Salty, crunchy and creamy with a wonderful peanut butter flavor.
-Makes about 60 pieces of candy.

 Tips and Stuff: